hwan30/ABatRe-Sim/README.md

 Roslaunch unbolting_example frame_transform.launch

-Then, pick scripts for bolts and cables, and pick scripts for module.
+Then, run pick scripts for bolts and cables, and run pick scripts for module.

 Rosrun unbolting_example pick_all.py